cheqd/node-docs/docs/cheqd-cli/cheqd-cli-gov-proposals-types.md

 The main parameters here are:

-- `proposal-title` - name of the proposal.
+- `proposal_title` - name of the proposal.
 - `proposal_description` - proposal description; limited to 255 characters; you can use json markdown to provide links.
-- `expired-client-id` - IBC client id of the expired connection.
+- `expired_client_id` - IBC client id of the expired connection.
-- `new-client-id` - IBC client id of the replacement connection.
+- `new_client_id` - IBC client id of the replacement connection.
-- `prop-submitter-address` - Cheqd address of the user who will submit the proposal.
+- `prop_submitter_address` - Cheqd address of the user who will submit the proposal.

 ## Expedited Proposals